prayag17/JellySkin/README.md

   ```

 - You can also use Jellyfin-Skin-Manager-Plugin : <https://github.com/danieladov/jellyfin-plugin-skin-manager>
+  > [!CAUTION]
-  > **Note** : Jellyfin Skin Manager has not been updated for some time and doesn't have the latest JellySkin css available.
+  > Jellyfin Skin Manager is not being actively maintained and might not load latest css themes

 # 🧩 Addons